API Design Enterprise API Strategy

 In our experience, it is much more helpful to use the more general understanding, because otherwise you will lose out on all the benefits that come with approaching all business-relevant APIs with a product mindset.

-Watch the video below for an overview of this approach to API strategy by my fellow Axway Catalyst, Brian Otten.
+Watch the video below for an overview of this approach to API strategy by Axway VP Catalysts, Brian Otten.
 He covers the definition of an API Product and discusses its role in a successful API strategy.

 There’s nothing wrong with that view, but it does not accurately capture the reality of the overwhelming number of organizations on their API journey.
 Very few of them have the intention of marketing APIs as their main products, which means that approaching API products with that narrow mindset misses the reality of the majority of organizations.

-For this reason, we propose to use the term “API Product” in a more inclusive way, making sure that we capture the realities of the majority of organizations out there.
-In that world view, the goal isn’t to just look at externally-exposed API products.
-Instead, the goal is to make sure that you’re treating all APIs that contribute to your organization’s business goals as products, and that you’re managing them accordingly.
+For this reason, we propose to use the term “API product” in a more inclusive way: the goal isn’t to just look at externally-exposed API products.
+Instead, you want to make sure that you’re treating all APIs that contribute to your organization’s business goals as products, and that you’re managing them accordingly.

 API products in general